apohllo/nlp/3-levenshtein.md

 8. Install [Morfeusz](http://morfeusz.sgjp.pl/download/) (Binding dla Pythona) and use it to find all words from the queries that do not appear in that dictionary.
 Only these words should be corected in the next step.
-10. Use Levenshtein distance and the frequency list, to determine the most probable correction of the words in the queries. (**Note**: You don't have to apply the distance directly.
+10. Use Levenshtein distance and the frequency list, to determine the most probable correction of the words in the queries that were identified as invalid. (**Note**: You don't have to apply the distance directly.
 Any method that is more efficient than scanning the dictionary will be appreciated.)
 11. Compute nDCG@10 for your implementation of the spelling correction method.
 12. Use ElasticSearch's fuzzy match and compute nDCG@10 for this approach.